Inuit art: Block printing

-James Archibald Houston, who had helped attract the attention of the Canadian Handicrafts Guild to Inuit carving in the late 1940s, travelled to Kinngait, then called Cape Dorset on Baffin Island in 1951 and introduced printmaking to the artists' repertoire there.
-Figures of animals and hunters, family scenes, and mythological imagery became popular.
-By the 1960s, co-operatives were set up in most Inuit communities, and the Inuit art market began to flourish.

-From 2018 to 2019, the University of Michigan Museum of Art exhibited Inuit block prints, in an exhibitions called The Power Family Program for Inuit Art: Tillirnanngittuq (curated by Marion "Mame" Jackson, in collaboration with Pat Feheley).
-Tillirnannqittuq means "unexpected" in Inuktitut, and the show featured Kenojuak Ashevak, Lucy Qinnuayuak, Niviaksiak, Osuitok Ipeelee, Kananginak Pootoogook, and Johnny Inukpuk.

 Since the early 1950s, when Inuit graphic styles such as stenciling and block printing were being developed, some Inuit artists have adopted a polished style rooted in naturalism.
 Other artists, such as John Pangnark, have developed a style that is highly abstract.
 Both styles are generally used to depict traditional beliefs or animals.

-Stone is a common choice for block printing, but its availability and the fact that the printmakers were often carvers familiar with the stone made it a good choice.
-During the mid-1980s one of the printmakers, Iyola, who owned a pool hall, experimented with slate made for pool tables and since that time this type of slate has been used for printmaking.
-Prior to that, stone from the region including steatite and talc stone were used.
+Stone is a common choice for block printing, and its availability and the fact that the printmakers were often carvers familiar with the stone made it a good choice.

-The final print is a collaboration between the printer/stone carver and the artist.
-The printer makes some artistic decisions regarding the final product.
-For example, if the original drawing has a lot of thin lines or intricacies, the printer/carver must alter the drawing in order to make it possible to carve it into stone.
-Specific aspects of the drawing may be altered in order to fit onto the stone.
-In one instance the neck of a duck had to be shortened, in another only a portion of the artist's original drawing was selected for reproduction.
+The final print is a collaboration between the printer / stone carver and the artist.

 Drawing

 Before the arrival of James Houston to the Arctic in the late 1940s, the Inuit did not have a tradition of drawing images on paper.
 Artists produced drawings and sold them to the local co-operative or print studio, which would determine the selection of images that would be made into prints.
 Houston encouraged artists to depict the traditional Inuit way of life in their drawings.
 Kinngait-based Pitseolak Ashoona was one of the first Inuit artists to explicitly include autobiographical content in her works.
-She had an important artistic influence on her granddaughter, Annie Pootoogook, who, through her vivid drawings of everyday life in the North, played a pivotal role in establishing Inuit art as a contemporary art form.
+She had an important artistic influence on her granddaughter, Annie Pootoogook, and niece, Shuvinai Ashoona who, through her vivid drawings of everyday life in the north, played a pivotal role in establishing Inuit art as a contemporary art form.